eastgenomics/eggd_tandem_hunter/README.md

 ## Usage
 TandemHunter.py assesses duplicated/amplified regions based on the comparison of normalise coverage between two intervals in given coverage file.
+Intervals are given in .json format (tandemhunter-main/intervals_b38.json)

-It can be used to identify partial tandem duplications and is based on the method described by McKerrell et al., 2016, where they compare the coverage of exon 3 and exon 27 of MLL/KMT2A.
+It can be used to identify partial tandem duplications and is based on the method described by McKerrell et al., 2016, where they compare the normalised coverage of exon 3 and exon 27 of MLL/KMT2A.

 By default the coverage file should be in the following tab-delimiter format (PER_TARGET_COVERAGE output file from Picard CollectHsMetrics):